-In CRTE V2.4C and higher the LITERAL-ENCODING option also defines the format in which these strings are transferred to the main function.
-When LITERAL-ENCODING= ASCII-FULL, the strings specified are consequently by default transferred to the main function in ASCII format.
-In CRTE V2.4C and higher you can thus produce applications which have been ported to BS2000/OSD or were originally generated as EBCDIC applications as ASCII applications without any need for intervention in the source code.
+The LITERAL-ENCODING option also defines the format in which these strings are transferred to the main function.
+When LITERAL-ENCODING= \ASCII-FULL, the strings specified are consequently by default transferred to the main function in ASCII format.
+You can thus produce applications which have been ported to BS2000 or were originally generated as EBCDIC applications as ASCII applications without any need for intervention in the source code.